+Following the financing.
 CytRx is currently one of the best risk/rewards in the biotech sector.
 Despite the recent catalyst-driven spike in the share price, there is currently minimal downside risk in the near term, while the stock still has the potential to triple on the upside.

-Momentum and excitement about the stock has only begun to build as the stock recently passed the five dollar mark in December 2013.
-The key catalyst for this price move was the December 11,th2013,announcement of strong, highly statistically significant results in its global phase IIb clinical trial with aldoxorubicin (Aldox) as a front line treatment for soft tissue sarcoma (STS).
+Momentum and excitement about the stock hads only begun to build as the stock recently passed the five dollar mark in December 2013.
+The key catalyst for this that price move was the December 11,2013, announcement of strong, highly statistically significant results in its global phase IIb clinical trial with aldoxorubicin (Aldox) as a front line treatment for soft tissue sarcoma (STS).

 Immediately following the announcement the share price more than doubled from \$2.39 per share to over \$6.00 per share.
-The incredible excitement over the results of this trial is understandable as convincing results in a phase IIb trial make it more likely than not that the drugaldoxorubicinwill could ultimately receive FDA approval.
-If the drug does receive approval, the size of the market and deadly nature of the disease, mean CytRx will likely be extremely valuable.
+The incredible excitement over the results of this trial is understandable as convincing results in a phase IIb trial make it more likely that aldoxorubicincould ultimately receive FDA approval.
+If the drug does receive approval, CytRx will likely be extremely valuable.

 For obvious reasons, the STS opportunity is what has grabbed the headlines of late and has therefore been the primary focus of investors at this point.
 However, CytRx may also be headed towards a compelling opportunity in treating glioblastomamultiforme (GBM), the most prevalent form of primary brain cancer.
 In fact, my research leads me to conclude that CytRx's GBM opportunity is actually much more valuable than the market is giving it credit for.
-A proper evaluation of this underappreciated opportunity reveals that CytRx could very quickly command a market cap of roughly \$1 billion - or approximately arroxpismately \$20 per share.
+A proper evaluation of this underappreciated opportunity reveals that CytRx could very quickly command a market cap of roughly \$1 billion - or approximately \$20 per share.
 For the sake of clarification, this estimated valuation is based on the combined market opportunity in both STS and GBM.

-As shown by the recent surge in the share price, investors are now beginning to appreciate the STS opportunity which CytRx is now facing.
-But the truea compelling investment opportunity with CytRx lies in the fact that the GBM opportunity is totally underappreciated.
+As shown by the recent surge in the share price, investors are now beginning to appreciate the STS opportunity.
+But a compelling investment opportunity with CytRx lies in the fact that the GBM opportunity is totally underappreciated.
 There is vastly more upside to the stock than the market is pricing in.